Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Rams stats and trends

-- The Rams have covered the spread twice this season when favored by 4 points or more (in seven chances).
+- The Rams have been favored by 3.5 points or more seven times this season and have covered the spread in two of them.

-- Los Angeles' games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Los Angeles' games this year have gone over the total in five out of nine opportunities (55.6%).

-- Los Angeles is 5-4 against the spread and 7-0 overall in games when it puts up more than 25.3 points.
+- Los Angeles is 4-3 against the spread and 7-0 overall in games when it records more than 25.3 points.

-- Los Angeles is 5-6 against the spread and 7-2 overall when the team picks up more than 338.1 yards.
+- When Los Angeles amasses more than 338.1 yards, the team is 4-5 against the spread and 7-2 overall.

 - This year, the Rams have turned the ball over nine times, four more than the 49ers' takeaways (5).